ambitiousfew/goll/readme.md

 ## Features

+- Support iteration of subfolder prompts in a folder.
 - Supports simple chaining of multiple prompts.
 - Customize the model for each step in chain.
 - Print and log each response with metrics such as tokens per second.